codecentric/cxf-spring-boot-starter/README.md

 ### Extract the SoapMessages for processing in ELK-Stack

 > If you want to use this Logging feature to extract the SoapMessages for processing in ELK-Stack, there are two possible ways: stick to __Spring Boot 1.3.3.RELEASE__, due to [problems](https://github.com/logstash/logstash-logback-encoder/issues/160) in the [logstash-logback-encoder], which is itself a bug in [logback 1.1.7](http://jira.qos.ch/browse/LOGBACK-1164), which again is delivered with SpringBoot.
 This is only, till the SpringBoot guys [update to logback 1.1.8](https://github.com/spring-projects/spring-boot/issues/6214) - but this is not released [yet](https://mvnrepository.com/artifact/ch.qos.logback/logback-core).
-Or as an alternative way - and if you want to use __newer SpringBoot versions__ - you could override the logback-version with a
+Or as an alternative way - and if you want to use __newer SpringBoot versions__ - you have to override the logback-version with a
 ```<logback.version>1.1.6</logback.version>``` in your Maven´s properties-tag.